PREMIUM BDC REPORTS

 - Real-time announcements of changes to my portfolio

 - Potential upcoming purchases/sales and pricing

-- List of previous changes to ym portfolio
+- List of previous changes to my portfolio

 New BDCs Added To Coverage

-- Analysis for subscriber with pricing, projections, risk and returns before discussing in
+- Pricing, projections, risk, and returns before discussing in

 There are currently around 40 reports available including full analysis for 24 BDCs (currently AINV, ARCC, CCT, CGBD, FDUS, FSC, FSIC, GBDC, GLAD, GSBD, HTGC, MAIN, MCC,MRCC, NMFC, PFLT, PNNT, PSEC, SUNS, TCAP, TCPC, TCRD, TPVG, and TSLX).